lmcmicu/openquantumreality.org/README.md

 **On the web server (only for the web site admin):**

+> [!CAUTION]
-*Before making any changes to the server*, you should dry run the following steps on a dev branch on your own workstation to be certain that that the files in the `html/` directory are being generated correctly.
+> Before making any changes to the server, you should dry run the following steps on a dev branch on your own workstation to be certain that that the files in the `html/` directory are being generated correctly.
 The below steps assume that this has been done and that the changes [have been merged](https://docs.github.com/en/pull-requests/how-tos/merge-and-close-pull-requests/merging-a-pull-request) to the main branch.

 1. Add any images or other required resources (PDF files, videos, etc.) to the `html/resources/` directory.